rht-labs/labs-ci-cd/hubot/README.md

 # Hubot Application For OpenShift, Slack and Jenkins

 This application will deploy hubot with the ability to automated build activity (eg proceed, abort) from Slack.
 When deploying hubot to OpenShift, it needs sufficient permission to invoke builds on Jenkins.
-This is accomplished by using passing in the service account token that is running hubot to the API call to Jenkins as the Bearer token.
+This is accomplished by passing in the service account token that is running hubot to the API call to Jenkins as the Bearer token.

 ## Configuration